saltstack/salt/doc/topics/cache/index.rst

 Minion Data Cache
 =================

-The Minion data cache contains the Salt Mine data and other minion info cached on the Salt master.
+The Minion data cache contains the Salt Mine data, minion grains and minion pillar info cached on the Salt master.
 By default Salt uses the `localfs` cache module to save the data in a msgpack file on the Salt master.
 Other external data stores can also be used to store this data such as the `Consul` module.

 See :ref:`cache modules <all-salt.cache>` for a current list.